app-generator/django-api-generator/README.md

 > **Step #3** - `Register the model` in `core/settings.py` (API_GENERATOR section)

-This sample code assumes that `app1` exists and model `Book` is defined and migrated in DB.
+This sample code assumes that `app1` exists and model `Book` is defined and migrated.

 ```python
 API_GENERATOR = {